Cyanotype for Beginners

 Jen is the co-founder of the Brainery and lives in Kensington with her two cats.
 She knows a little bit about a lot of things and can teach a lot of classes on the fly.
 Currently really into embroidery, cyanotypes, and paper marbling.

 You can ask her anything at email@example.com.

 If you've ever wanted to experiment with cyanotypes in a quick and easy format, this workshop is for you!
 We'll use pre-sensitized cyanotype fabric and paper, along with hand-painted sheets I've prepared in advance to create beautiful blue-hued photograms with very little muss and fuss.
-These prints are made by placing objects directly on the photo-sensitive fabric, exposing it to sunlight, then rinsing to reveal your image.
+These prints are made by placing objects directly on the photo-sensitive fabric/paper, exposing it to sunlight, then rinsing to reveal your image.
 It's an incredibly fun activity with a lot of room for experimentation.

 During the workshop we'll:

 - go over materials needed (thankfully not many!)